 Climate-controlled storage units are normally 25% less cheap than conventional units of the same dimension.
-According to the website of Pond Springs Mini Storage, a climate-controlled unit can be as little as $70 monthly.
+A climate-controlled unit can be as little as $70 monthly.
 But, the cost variation might be worthwhile depending on how much you value your items.
 Deciding to get a climate-controlled unit depends on many circumstances.

 1. Those items are essential or high-priced.